Bassitt struck by liner, Athletics lose 9-0 to White Sox

+CHICAGO (AP) — Once Chris Bassitt went down, the rest of the game became a secondary concern for the Oakland Athletics.

-CHICAGO (AP) — Oakland pitcher Chris Bassitt was carted off the field Tuesday night after he was struck on the side of his head by a line drive, casting a shadow over the Athletics’ 9-0 loss to José Abreu and the Chicago White Sox.
+Bassitt was carted off the field Tuesday night after he was struck on the side of his head by a line drive, casting a shadow over the A’s 9-0 loss to José Abreu and the Chicago White Sox.

 With two on and no outs in the second inning, Bassitt threw an 89.5 mph cut fastball that Brian Goodwin drove up the middle.
 Bassitt went down on the mound right after he was hit, holding his head, and his teammates quickly waved to the dugout for assistance.